Healthy Chocolate Tart (Keto, GF, Vegan)

 - 1 pint of raspberries

-- In a food processor, combine the coconut flakes, almond flour and salt.
-Pulse until the mixture resembles medium size crumbs, about 30 seconds.
-Then add the maple syrup and coconut oil.
-Pulse until the mixture resembles course sand, about 30 seconds.
+- In a food processor, combine the coconut flakes, almond flour monk fruit + coconut oil.
+Pulse until the mixture resembles wet sand.
+It should hold together when pinched.

 - Dump the coconut almond crust into the spring form pan.
-Gently spread the crumbs to make an even layer, and to come up the side of the pan about ½".
-Once the crumbs are even, press the crumbs in with firm pressure using a cup measure.
-You may need to brush the bottom of the cup measure with coconut oil to make sure the crumb mixture doesn't stick.
+Gently spread the crumbs to make an even layer, and to come up the side of the pan about 1/4″.
+Once the crumbs are even, press the crumbs in with firm pressure.

 - Bake the crust for 14 minutes, or until lightly golden brown.
 Remove the crust, and allow to cool on the counter for a few minutes, then transfer to the freezer for 15 minutes to cool completely.